waelLotfy/Concurrent-Traffic-Simulation-V0/README.md

 and change direction.
 Each object in the city grid will run independently in its own thread.

 I have added some new features in order to work for its intended puporse.

+This project is based on udacity C++ nanodegree program.